On the spatio-temporal increments of nonlinear parabolic SPDEs and the open KPZ equation: Introduction

 \subsection{Proof ideas and contributions}

 Similar spatial and temporal LILs and moduli of continuity results for SPDEs of the type \eqref{she} but on spatial domain $\T$ or $\R$ are established in \cite{Das24, HSWX20, KKM24}.
-Their arguments build on either the Lei-Nualart decomposition \cite{LN09} or the Mueller-Tribe pinned string method \cite{MT02} for the linear equation, which essentially states that the solution can be decomposed into the sum of two processes, one has smooth sample paths and the other is a fractional Brownian motion or a Gaussian random field with stationary increments.
-These results or methods do not seem to carry over directly to the case of bounded interval domains especially under Robin boundary conditions and when $u$ is treated as a spatio-temporal process.
-Moreover, the decomposition of Dirichlet or Neumann heat kernel $G=\Gamma +H$, where $\Gamma$ is the heat kernel on the full line $\R$ and $H$ is a smooth function, can be derived using the method of images or Poisson summation formula \cite{Walsh, K09, DS24}, but this decomposition method does not seem to apply readily to the case of Robin boundary conditions either.
-In order to circumvent the technical obstacle, we appeal to a different approach using the strong local non-determinism (SLND) method for the linear equation \cite{LX19, LX23} and combine it with the method of linearization of the nonlinear equation \cite{KSXZ13, FKM15, KKM24, HP15, Hairer13}.
+Their arguments build on either the Lei-Nualart decomposition \cite{LN09} or the Mueller-Tribe pinned string method \cite{MT02} for the linear equation, which essentially states that the solution can be decomposed into $u_1+u_2$, where $u_2$ has smooth sample paths and $u_1$ is a fractional Brownian motion or a Gaussian random field with stationary increments.
+These results or methods do not seem to carry over directly to the case of bounded interval domains with Robin boundary condition and when $u$ is treated as a spatio-temporal process.
+In the case of Dirichlet or Neumann boundary condition, the heat kernel can be decomposed as $G=\Gamma +H$, where $\Gamma$ is the heat kernel on the full line $\R$ and $H$ is a smooth function, which can be derived using the method of images or Poisson summation formula \cite{Walsh, K09, DS24}, but this decomposition method does not seem to apply readily to the case of Robin boundary conditions either.
+Even in Dirichlet and Neumann cases, the issue with this decomposition is that the component $u_1(t\,,x) := \int_0^t \int_0^L \Gamma_{t-s}(x-y) \xi(\d s\, \d y)$ does not have stationary increments for $(t\,,x) \in \R_+ \times [0\,,L]$ due to the presence of boundaries.
+In order to circumvent these technical obstacles, we appeal to a different approach using the strong local non-determinism (SLND) method for the linear equation \cite{LX19, LX23} and combine it with the method of linearization of the nonlinear equation \cite{KSXZ13, FKM15, KKM24, HP15, Hairer13}.